-- All personnel are required to keep passwords secure and to not share passwords or accounts with any other person or entity.
+- All personnel are required to keep passwords secure.
+It's highly recommended to not share passwords or accounts with any other person or entity.
 Authorized users are responsible for the security of their passwords and accounts.
 System level passwords will be changed at least every 90 days or in compliance with a management directive, user level passwords should be changed every six months or per a management directive. - All PCs, laptops and workstations are secured with a password-protected screensaver with the automatic activation feature through group policy set to at least 15 minutes. - Because information contained on portable computers is especially vulnerable, special care should be exercised.
-Protect laptops in accordance with the "Laptop Security Tips". - Portable USB storage devices including, but not limited to, flash drives, external disk drives and media players must be prescreened for viruses before being reintroduced onto YMCA equipment. - Postings by employees from a YMCA email address to newsgroups should contain a disclaimer stating that the opinions expressed are strictly their own and not necessarily those of YMCA, unless posting is in the course of business duties. - Employees must not open emails or email attachments received from unknown senders.
+Protect laptops in accordance with the "Laptop Security Tips". - Postings by employees from a YMCA email address to newsgroups should contain a disclaimer stating that the opinions expressed are strictly their own and not necessarily those of YMCA, unless posting is in the course of business duties. - Employees must not open emails or email attachments received from unknown senders.